Gwinnett Stripers

 The Gwinnett Stripers are a Minor League Baseball team of the International League (IL) and the Triple-A affiliate of the Atlanta Braves.
-They play their home games at Coolray Field in unincorporated Gwinnett County, Georgia (with a Lawrenceville address) in suburban Atlanta, Georgia.
+They play their home games at Gwinnett Field in unincorporated Gwinnett County, Georgia (with a Lawrenceville address) in suburban Atlanta, Georgia.
 They are named for striped bass in reference to the popularity of fishing in the region.

 The team was established in 2009 after the International League's Richmond Braves relocated from Richmond, Virginia.
 Named the Gwinnett Braves after their major league affiliate, they adopted their current moniker in 2018.
 The Stripers moved from the IL to the Triple-A East in conjunction with MLB's restructuring of Minor League Baseball in 2021, but this league was renamed the International League in 2022.